Medically Reviewed by Traci C. Johnson, MD on July 31, 2020

 Treatment: Other Hormone Therapies

-These drugs mimic menopause, eliminating periods along with endometriosis symptoms.
-GnRH agonists, such as Lupron, Synarel, and Zoladex, block production of female hormones.
+These drugs mimic menopause, getting rid of periods along with endometriosis symptoms.
+GnRH agonists, such as Lupron, Synarel, and Zoladex, block female hormones from being made.
 They can cause hot flashes, vaginal dryness, fatigue, mood changes, and bone loss.
-Danocrine works by lowering estrogen.
-It also has some weak androgen (male hormone) activity.
+Danocrine works mainly by lowering estrogen.
 Side effects can include weight gain, smaller breasts, acne, facial hair, voice and mood changes, and birth defects.
+Elagolix (Orilissa) is another type of GnHR called an antagonist.
+It’s sometimes used to help slow the loss of bone density.
+Before you start taking it, talk to your doctor about the potential risks associated with it and whether or not it can help you.

 During a laparoscopy, the surgeon may remove visible endometrial growths or adhesions.
 Most women have immediate pain relief.
-However, a year after the surgery, about 45% of women will have a recurrence of symptoms.
-The likelihood of recurrence increases over time.
-Hormone therapy after surgery may improve the outcome.
+A year after the surgery, though, about 45% of women will have a return of symptoms.
+The likelihood of symptoms returning rises over time.
+Hormone therapy started soon after surgery may improve the outcome.

 Treatment: Open Surgery